U.N. experts concerned Libya arms could be diverted to militias

-UNITED NATIONS U.N. sanctions monitors said on Friday they are concerned that if a United Nations Security Council committee approves a request by Libya's government for weapons, tanks and jets, some of the equipment could be diverted to militias supporting them.
+UNITED NATIONS, March 6 U.N. sanctions monitors said on Friday they are concerned that if a United Nations Security Council committee approves a request by Libya's government for weapons, tanks and jets, some of the equipment could be diverted to militias supporting them.

 The rival governments and their allies are battling for control of Libya four years after a civil war ousted Muammar Gaddafi.
 The chaos has allowed Islamic State and Ansar al-Sharia militants to use their foothold in Libya, an OPEC member.